Armand Duplantis: 2021: Olympic title in Tokyo and European indoor title

 At the one-year delayed 2020 Summer Olympics in Tokyo, Duplantis won a gold medal when he cleared a height of on his first effort, and afterwards got very close to beating his own world record.
 Silver medalist Chris Nilsen was full of praise for the winner.
-He compared the competition against Duplantis that evening as being a regular footballer "trying to emulate Lionel Messi or Cristiano Ronaldo" and that his superiority over the world's best pole vaulters was "impressive and ridiculous."
+He compared the competition against Duplantis that evening as being a regular footballer "trying to emulate Lionel Messi or Cristiano Ronaldo" and that his superiority over the world's best pole vaulters was "impressive and ridiculous".

-2022: New world records, first world titles and second European title
+2022: Three new world records, first world titles and second European title

 On 17 January, still only 22 and having won the award previously in 2019 and 2021, Duplantis was crowned Sportsman of the Year for the third time at the Swedish Sports Awards ceremony for his achievements in 2021.
 Duplantis won the European indoor and Olympic gold medals and cleared 6.00 m or higher in 12 of his 17 competitions in 2021.